Chels-Somi/chels-somi.github.io/README.md

 ![logistics overview](assets/images/capstone_dashboard_1.png)

-This is your mission control for the data job market.
-It showcases key KPIs like total job count, median salaries, and top job titles to give you a quick understanding of what's happening in the job market at a glance.
+This gives a quick understanding of the company's revenue performance and customer sastisfaction.
+It showcases key KPIs and metrics like total revenue and its year-on-year growth, customer type, their revenue and potential, freight-type disribution and revenue monthly trend.

 ## Key Insights